UT1/Micro-Codes/README.md

 2.Whats my CPU memory status?

   	Displays about the RAM and HDD of the host PC.

 3.What is my current internet speed?

 	Runs a speedtest and returns your Internet Speed and Ping

+4.Wanna read all the sheets of an Excel file in seperate dataframes?

+	Reads all the sheets in seperate dataframes at once from an excel file.

 IMPORTANT LINKS FOR MACHINE LEARNING http://www.holehouse.org/mlclass/